 This condition could be prevented by combing your baby’s scalp with a soft comb.
 However, If the cradle cap develops it could be very itchy and flaky later on.
 However, when it comes off it could pull baby’s hair too.
 Use a baby comb to prevent cradle cap.
 Talk to the pediatrician in case it’s very itchy or bleeding.

-19. Adjusting sleeping pattern
+19. Adjusting the sleeping pattern

 Babies tend to stay awake up at night and sleep during the day.
-In order to ensure sleeping pattern, make sure you have the lights turned off during the night and lights turned on in the daytime.
+In order to ensure a consistent sleeping pattern, make sure you have the lights turned off during the night and lights turned on in the daytime.
 They might be too little to understand this whole concept at this tender age but eventually, they will get it.

 I highly recommend using a sound machine for babies.
 They sleep better and longer.
 Although being a mom, you are going to be sleep-deprived for a few months, learn how to manage sleep deprivations as a new mom.